shariq1989/cookbook/content/recipe/almond_pancake.md

 #### What do I do if the batter isn't coming out right?

-If it looks as though it is coming out too thick, add more almond milk until it reaches desired consistency.
-If the batter is too thin, sprinkle a bit more almond flour.
+If it looks as though it is coming out too thick, add more almond milk until it reaches your desired consistency.
+If the batter is too thin, sprinkle more almond flour.

 #### Can I freeze almond flour pancakes?